 - Bring all cold ingredients to room temperature prior to making.
 Room temperature ingredients combine quickly and evenly, so you won’t risk over-mixing.

-	- Feel free to use dark, milk, or semisweet chocolate chips
+- Feel free to use dark, milk, or semisweet chocolate chips, the choice is yours!

 - Add in dried cranberries or cherries, raisins, or even chopped walnuts or pecans!

 - To make dairy-free, use your favorite plant-based butter

 If you’re a fan of homemade cookies, then this easy old fashioned chocolate chip cookie recipe is a must-try.
 With simple ingredients and easy-to-follow instructions, this recipe is perfect for beginners and experienced bakers alike.
 Whether you prefer your cookies crispy or chewy, this recipe can be customized to your liking.
 Plus, with the option to substitute ingredients and experiment with different types of chocolate, you can make these cookies uniquely your own.
 So why not whip up a batch of these delicious cookies and enjoy them with a tall glass of milk or your favorite ice cream?
 You won’t be disappointed!